-26 We use the FDCRS as the measure of quality because it provides benchmarks that are easily interpretable in this analysis.
+&lt;sup>26 We use the FDCRS as the measure of quality because it provides benchmarks that are easily interpretable in this analysis.
 The FDCRS is sometimes critiqued as not adequately describing the relationship between the provider and the child.
 To address this critique, in the first section of this report, we have described the quality of these relationships using the Arnett Global Caregiving Rating Scale, a more comprehensive measure of warmth and sensitivity.
 In addition, we note that the Global Caregiving Rating Scale is correlated .76 with the total FDCRS measure used in the cost/quality analyses, indicating that the FDCRS does capture much of the variation in quality, including the variation in warmth and sensitivity.
-We believe that the usefulness of the FDCRS benchmarks, and the correlation of the FDCRS with the Global Caregiving Rating Scale, justify the use of this measure of quality in these cost/quality analyses.
+We believe that the usefulness of the FDCRS benchmarks, and income communities are both the ones who have higher costs (and higher revenues) and the ones who provide the highest quality family child care.
+If quality of family child care is simply a function of community income, then it would not be feasible to improve the quality of child care in low-income communities.
+This does not appear to be the case, however, as we see a high degree of variation in FDCRS scores among providers with similar socio-economic characteristics.
+For example, while the simple correlation between providers' own household income and FDCRS scores is strong, providers' household income statistically explains only 6 percent of the variation in FDCRS scores, which means that some combination of factors other than household income explains 94% of the variation in quality.